Joe Nickell: Paranormal investigations

 Secrets of the Supernatural: Investigating the World's Occult Mysteries was Nickell's first book of his paranormal investigation genre.
-He and his collaborator, John F. Fisher, look for the answers to the Crystal Skulls, spontaneous human combustion, the Mackenzie House, and lesser known mysteries.
+He and his collaborator, John F. Fisher, looked for the answers to the Crystal Skulls, spontaneous human combustion, the Mackenzie House, and lesser known mysteries.
 On a Point of Inquiry podcast years later, Nickell explained that the same mysteries are reported over and over again because, "For each new generation, they have to re-learn that there is controversy ...
 Each new generation hears these for the first time ...
 It's an endless process in which you have to be willing to speak to the next crop of people."

 Missing Pieces: How to Investigate Ghosts, UFOs, Psychics, and Other Mysteries, written by Nickell and Robert A. Baker, is a handbook that combines the practical techniques of investigating the paranormal with a description of the psychology of believers.
 Nickell often quoted Baker, "... there are no haunted places, only haunted people."

 Mysterious Realms: Probing Paranormal, Historical, and Forensic Enigmas, written by Nickell and Fisher, analyzes 10 frequently reported mysteries, including the Kennedy assassination, Kentucky's Gray Lady ghost, and UFO cover-up conspiracy theories.

 Nickell asked several researchers to investigate claims of psychic detectives.
 He collected their reports in Psychic Sleuths: ESP and Sensational Cases.
 None of the reports credits the psychics with factually supported insights.
 Nickell concludes that these individuals were either self-deluded or frauds.
 They used other psychological techniques to gain information, such as cold reading in discussions with police detectives, or retrofitting.

 In Entities: Angels, Spirits, Demons, and Other Alien Beings, Nickell shows the development of ghost stories since the 17th century, and how they have been influenced by changing technology and communication methods.
 The faked Cottingley Fairies photographs, for example, became possible only when cameras became available to the general public.

 The Outer Edge: Classic Investigations of the Paranormal is a collection of articles edited by Nickell, Barry Karr and Tom Genoni.
 It features Nickell and John F. Fischer's 1987 article, "Incredible Cremations: Investigating Spontaneous Combustion Deaths," along with essays by Martin Gardner, Ray Hyman, Susan Blackmore, and James Randi.

 Adventures in Paranormal Investigation is a more detailed work than many of Nickell's.
 He ranges from dowsing to Frankenstein to healing spas.
 He includes an essay about learning that he had an adult daughter and accepting that she attributed her search for him to "intuition".

 The first half of CSI Paranormal is a handbook on how to investigate paranormal claims.
 Nickell discusses his investigative strategy to: